 You’ve got to take this tour, if only to see how incredibly tiny the dressing rooms are.
 Also fun to see are the hand-pushed lawn mowers and the spot where the Michael Jackson statue stood.
 Be sure to have the tour guide tell the story of the team placing security around it … so Fulham fans wouldn’t attack it!

 Tours are offered Friday through Sunday, with a Sunday option that includes lunch.
-Adult prices in 2014 were £8 for the regular tour and £38 with lunch.
+Adult prices in 2019 were £15.

-As long as they stay in the Championship, Fulham tickets are a snap; even games against other London teams don’t sell out.
-If they ever get promoted again, it will be a pretty tough ticket.
-“Fulham Faithful” Membership (£30 annually) virtually guarantees a seat and gets you £5 off all tickets.
+When they are in the Championship, Fulham tickets are a snap; even games against other London teams don’t sell out.
+In the Premier League, though, it is a pretty tough ticket.
+“Fulham Faithful” Membership (£30 annually) virtually guarantees a single seat and gets you £5 off all tickets.
 There’s also an official ticket exchange at viagogo.co.uk.

 The Tube stop you want is Putney Bridge on the District Line, about a 15-minute walk away.
 From there, you either tend right and walk along Fulham High Street (loaded with pubs) or left, through a tunnel, and into Bishop’s Park.
 Yes, you can walk through a park along the River Thames to get to Craven Cottage!
 However, for some bigger games the police may only let visiting fans through the park, to avoid trouble.
 They’ll probably let a neutral go through if you’re nice.